conchyliculture/wikipoff/tools/README.md

 This scripts helps tracking converting issues.
 It's able to parse the raw xml file and, with the use of a helper database (which contains locations of articles in the XML file), displays outputs of the wikicode to HTML conversion.

-Example:
+Examples:
-* Show the HTML conversion output of an article with title `Algorithme` :
+Show the HTML conversion output of an article with title `Algorithme` :
-*

     python ConvertArticle.py  -d helper.sqlite -f /raid/incoming/tests_wiki/frwiki-latest-pages-articles.xml -l fr -t Algorithme

-* Show the raw wikicode article with title `Algorithme` :
+Show the raw wikicode article with title `Algorithme` :
-*

     python ConvertArticle.py  -d helper.sqlite -f /raid/incoming/tests_wiki/frwiki-latest-pages-articles.xml -l fr -t Algorithme -r

 ## split_db.py